 We calculate new entitlements by multiplying age-sex-specific incidence rates to the exposed population at the beginning of the year.
 The exposed population is the disability-insured population less the currently entitled population.
 We calculate future age-sex-specific incidence rates by multiplying the base incidence rates by the incidence rate projection factors (IPROJGs).
 For the first ten years of the projection (short-range period), IPROJGs by 5-year age group and sex are obtained by using regression equations with the change in unemployment in the two prior years as the independent variables.
-We describe the regression equations in detail in Appendix 3.2-1.
 Then, we run the IPROJGs through the main model and analyze the resulting incidence rates by age group and sex.
 We adjust the IPROJGs by age and sex to reach "target" incidence rates in the twentieth year of the projection period.
 These "target" ultimate incidence rates are calculated by age group and sex using a no-lag unemployment rate regression model for the years 1995-2018.
 For ages 60-64, rates are increased from the regression results to reflect the planned increase in the Social Security Normal Retirement Age from 66 to 67.
 We calculated rates for ages 65 and older using a weighted average of our base incidence rates and projected exposure.
-In 2029, at the end of the short-range period, age-sex-specific incidence rates approximate the ultimate rates assumed for the long-range period.
+In 2030, at the end of the short-range period, age-sex-specific incidence rates approximate the ultimate rates assumed for the long-range period.
 For projection periods between the tenth and twentieth years, we linearly interpolate the IPROJGs between the ultimate IPROJGs values and the IPROJGs values at the end of short-range period.
 Additional adjustments to the IPROJGs during the short-range period may be necessary for reconciliation between the long-range model and the short-range model.
-For the 2020 Trustees Report, we made IPROJG adjustments in the short-range period to better project the continued recent low claims experience expected during the beginning of the short-range period and the working down of the backlog of pending ALJ claims.
+For the 2021 Trustees Report, we made IPROJG adjustments in the short-range period to reflect that disability applications are expected to increase to pre-pandemic levels as the COVID-19 pandemic recedes, the economy will continue to recover, and there will be a temporary increase in applications partially offsetting reduced levels experienced during the pandemic.